Ajay-Chopra/EPL-Trasnfer-Market/README.md

 <img src="https://github.com/Ajay-Chopra/EPL-Trasnfer-Market/blob/master/Images/Transfer%20Fee%20vs.%20Player%20Position.png" width="450">

 As we can see, attackers and midfielders fetch the highest transfer fees amongst EPL clubs, while defenders and goalkeepers are bought for less on average.
-In fact, after creating a corrplot for the transfer-data, one sees that a player's offensive rating is more highly correlated to a higher transfer price than is his defensive rating.
+After creating a corrplot for the transfer-data, one sees that a player's offensive rating is more highly correlated to a higher transfer price than his defensive rating.

 <img src="https://github.com/Ajay-Chopra/EPL-Trasnfer-Market/blob/master/Images/Transfer%20CorrPlot.png" width="450">

-Thus, several surface-level indicators show that clubs value offensive players more highly than they do their defensive counterparts.
-However, in order to more accurately determine the difference in variability caused by offensive vs. defensive ratings, I found it better to build a more robust statistical learning algorithm.
+Thus, several surface-level indicators show that clubs value offensive players over their defensive counterparts.
+However, in order to more accurately determine the difference in variability caused by offensive vs. defensive ratings, I found it better to employ a more robust statistical learning algorithm.

 #### The Model ####